Bio and stuff

 The Winnipeg Free Press, states, “McManus is a wordsmith” and appreciates “his sweet delivery and ability to craft memorable language that sticks in your mind.”
 While music critic and author of the book Americana Music, Lee Zimmerman, writes that McManus is “the artist worth watching” characterizing White Owl Red’s new album as both “melodic and mesmerizing”.

-A poet at heart, Josef has a passion for lyric centric music.
+A poet at heart, JJ has a passion for lyric centric music.
 When asked about what makes good lyrics he responds with the question, “What is scary for you to write about…go there.
 What I want to hear in a song is where it all unravels.
 Tell me about the ambiguity, where we don’t have the answers.
 Sing to me about when life gets messy, when it’s not clear and you’ve lost your direction.
 For me it’s not about good vs. evil, it’s about making mistakes and learning from our mistakes and making more mistakes because the landscape is always changing and we aren’t heroes, just little kids in grown up bodies, with blind spots all over, trying to figure out this wild and beautiful and terrifying thing called our life.
 This is what I aspire to touch with my music.”

 “My songs are fictions that often attempt to describe a deeper truth”.
 None of his songs, he says, are exclusively autobiographical.
 “I pull from my own stories as well as ones collected from other places and people to get at something true and descriptive about the human condition.
 Each one is like a collection of twigs in a crow’s nest that all sort of fit together to make a song.”